 Automation is a beast that is continuously evolving.
 We hope the insights you gained from Arjen Van Berkum in this interview have given you an idea of the direction in which automation and AI are moving.

 Use automation to your advantage.
 Invest in an Engati chatbot today.

-Podcast of our interview with Arjen Van Berkum
+Future of automation - a Spotify podcast with Arjen Van Berkum

 We hope you’ve gained a lot of value from this interview with Arjen Van Berkum.
 Stay tuned for more interviews with thought leaders from across the world.
 Engati CX will be back with another episode soon.

 More from Engati CX